6 Reasons Why Competency-Based Education Is Great for Working Nurses

 With the right balance of flexibility and structure, this learning format provides plenty of potential benefits for working nurses.
-So what are they?
-We’ve asked Dr. Lynn Bilder and Dr. Kari Luoma from the Rasmussen College School of Nursing to help highlight how this format can benefit working nurses.
-But before we get into the specifics, let's start with the basics of what CBE is?
+So what are those benefits?
+We’ve asked Dr. Lynn Bilder and Dr. Kari Luoma from the Rasmussen University School of Nursing to help highlight how this format can benefit working nurses.
+But before we get into the specifics, let's start with the basics of what CBE is.

 What is competency-based education?

 Competency-based education is a type of course format found most often in higher education that aims to shift the focus away from how much time a student spends in the classroom and more toward demonstrating what the student actually learned.

 So how is that different from the traditional experience?
 After all, those tests, quizzes, labs and papers you worked on before seemed to be measuring what you’ve learned in a traditional format.
 In a CBE program, those methods can still all be used to gauge your understanding—but they don’t all have to be completed one step at a time and at a pace set by an instructor.